 4. Vocational rehabilitation.
 Once the doctor states that you may return to some form of light duty work, the insurance company may begin vocational rehabilitation.
 There are two goals of vocational rehabilitation.
 The first goal is to restore the employee to some form of employment and the second goal is to relieve the employer's burden of future compensation.
-The goal is never to find the employee a meaningful job, a convenient job, or a job that she would want.
+The goal is never to find the employee a meaningful job, a convenient job, or a job that he would want.
 It is not an opportunity to go to college or learn a new trade.
 It is solely to save the insurance company money.
-Vocational rehabilitation is not a benefit to the employee butrather a benefit to the insurance company.
-It is usually better for employees to find their own employment, especially for the nurses who have spent a large amount of time and money to ge the licenses and on-the-job training required to work in their particular field.
+Vocational rehabilitation is not a benefit to the employee but rather a benefit to the insurance company.
+It is usually better for employees to find their own employment.
 The Virginia Workers' Compensation Commission's vocational guidelines are in the appendix.
-You can go to my website and download the form at www. injuredworkerslawfirm. com.
+You can go to my website and download the form at www.injuredworkerslawfirm.com.
 If you think the vocational rehabilitation specialist is violating the rules, give him or her a copy of the guidelines and ask for an explanation.